 Mocetta Inspired Venison Dried ham

-After several years of experimenting and evaluating many flavor profiles, aging, and maturing processes, I think I've nailed down a variant of the mocetta that is an absolute crowd pleaser.
+Hank Shaw - the hunter-forager chef who is a shining beacon of culinary inspiration, wrote a piece that inspired me to try this out in the first place.
+After several years of experimenting and evaluating many flavor profiles, aging, and maturing processes, I've nailed down a couple of variants of the mocetta that are absolute crowd-pleasers.

-After salting, spicing, and equilibrium curing the whole hind leg of a deer, it gets to rest and dry with moderate airflow in cool temperatures and in a humidity-controlled space.
+After salting, spicing, and equilibrium curing the whole hind leg of a deer, it gets to rest and dry with moderate airflow in cool temperatures and humidity-controlled space.
 This drying time will take 3-5 months, depending on the size of the hind leg.

-Contrary to Hank's recommendation, I think the mocetta works amazingly with an older deer.
+Contrary to Hank's recommendation, the mocetta works amazingly with an older deer.
 Give it extra time to rest and mature in a vacuum bag once it is finished drying, and you will not be disappointed.
 The spices will continue penetrating throughout the leg, given enough time.
 At a recent party, I took out a significant-sized mocetta that had been maturing for 2+ years in my aging space.
-It was an absolute crowd pleaser and inspired many present hunters to start thinking about making their own, first, mocetta.
+It was an absolute crowd-pleaser and inspired many present hunters to start thinking about making their own, first, mocetta.

 Equilibrium curing and % measurements.